sagemath/sagewiki_to_gh-2022-10-10/cando.md

 == Bioinformatics ==
  * Sage can parse various file formats such as !GenBank, FASTA, BLAST, and ClustalW.
- * Access online databases such as NCBI, !SwissProt, and P!ubMed.
+ * Access online databases such as NCBI, !SwissProt, and !PubMed.
  * Translate RNA sequences to protein sequences using a variety of translation types (e.g. mitochondrial).

 == Calculus ==